 where the value gained is less often worth the cost of upgrade than it once was

 Further, the quality and capability of the gear available today has risen to a level where the value gained is less often worth the cost of upgrade than it once was -- the "last camera" phenomenon.

 But, if I were starting from scratch today the choice would be far less one-sided, as something closer to parity has evolved since the world went digital, especially in the last decade.
 For me personally, I could make more than adequate use of any of the big three product lines, Canon, Nikon or Sony, adapting to differing compromises for each brand.

 Given all that, one still can be disappointed that one’s chosen product line falls short of the mark in personally important areas.
-Canon, in particular, has an outstanding lens lineup, an important aspect to me.
+Canon, the brand I have used for the past two decades, has an outstanding lens lineup, an important consideration.
 But, viewing the situation from outside, they appear to have failed to devote adequate R&D to sensor technology and the image processing pipeline over the last decade.
 Sony early on went to on-chip column parallel ADCs, and the first backside illuminated Exmor was announced in 2008.
 Further, Sony has moved rapidly to ever smaller process sizes, enabling increased feature density and thus enhanced processing power.

 Whatever the explanation, the market impact was not immediately evident, but as time passed it became ever more so.
-Now, Canon is faced with “catching up"? in a declining camera gear market, with diminished R&D resources to work with.
-It will be interesting to see how it shakes out in the coming years -- and whether Canon can come closer to meeting all the parameters of my personal equation.
+Now, Canon is attempting to “catching up" in a declining camera gear market, with diminished R&D resources.
+Fortunately for Canon users, recent developments suggest that these perceived shortfalls are finally being addressed.
+The newly delivered EOS 1DX Mark III exceeds anything Canon has ever delivered in the past.
+And the announced but not fully speced EOS R5 follows that trend.
+It will be interesting to see how it shakes out in the coming years -- and whether Canon will come closer to meeting all the parameters of my personal equation.